vd Brink Home Automations

 iFrame Card

-This is how it will look like, integrated in Home Assistant.
+This is how it looks, integrated in Home Assistant.

 Result